Alcibiades-Capital/valorem-website/site/_docs/options-litepaper.md

 European options can be created by setting the exercise timestamp to the expiry timestamp minus one day.
 American options can be created by setting an exercise timestamp to the current block timestamp upon creation.
-Bermudan options can be created by setting an exercise timestamp to a future timestamp.

 ### Trading and market making